Government Finance 101. Fiscal Policy: Welcome to Alice in Wonderland

 The federal budget and its deficits do not exist in a vacuum.
 They are part of the overall economy.
 Budget deficits are not inherently good or bad.
 When they occur over the growth cycle is important.

 What the stimulus money was not used for was investment to increase future economic growth.
-Some of the money in the later bills passed by the Biden administration starts to address increased infrastructure needs and the cost of combating the effects of global warming.
+Some of the money in the bills passed by the Biden administration started to address increased infrastructure needs and the cost of combating the effects of global warming.
 President Trump, like earlier presidents, wanted Congress to cut back on some of the government's basic research.
 It is almost impossible to think of any new technology developed after WWII that the federal government did not help finance and develop, including computers, microchips, jet aircraft, the internet, GPS, digital photography, biotechnology, and autonomous driving.
 Especially in the early stages of basic research and applied research and development.
 Developing new technology is the main source of economic growth and thus increases in tax revenue.

 Some commentators believe the "debt overhang" of high and rising national debt and its interest expense will be the cause of our next economic crisis.